+The device default setting is WP# disable by QE=1.
 The Write Protect (WP#) pin can be used to prevent the Status Register from being written.
 Used in conjunction with the Status Register's Block Protect (CMP, TB, BP3, BP2, BP1 and BP0) bits and Status Register Protect (SRP) bits, a portion or the entire memory array can be hardware protected.
-The WP# function is only available for standard SPI and Dual SPI operation, when during Quad SPI, this pin is the Serial Data IO (DQ2) for Quad I/O operation.
+The WP# function is only available after setting QE=0 for standard SPI and Dual SPI operation, when during Quad SPI, this pin is the Serial Data IO (DQ2) for Quad I/O operation.